Christmas in Jamaica (Child's perspective 1970s)

 Saving lunch money is one thing, it also meant that you eat less at school.
 I could not wait in the days to get home to eat.
 Some days I would be so tempted to by an extra bun and cheese, but I could not afford to.

-I would do errands for my older sister or brother and sometimes I would get ten cents; to me at that time it was a lot.
+errands for my older sister or brother and sometimes I would get ten cents; to me at that time it was a lot.

 I should explain one other thing, our saving pot was not something you could remove money